<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 3. Target Long-Tail Keywords to Enhance Short-Tail Keywords

-Short-term keywords are obviously more popular since people are more likely to use them (and they might include them in longer queries).
+Short-term keywords are more popular since people are more likely to use them (and they might include them in longer queries).
 However, the competition for these keywords can be extremely tough.
-Long-tail keywords are more specific, so naturally fewer people will search for it.
-However, competition tends to be more manageable and it's likely more of your target audience since it's more specified.
+Long-tail keywords are more specific, so naturally, fewer people will search for them.
+However, competition tends to be more manageable, and it's likely more of your target audience since it's more specified.

-However, Google, and the other search engines, are getting better in understanding the context of long-tail keywords and the context between different content pieces on a website.
-The recent introduction of the Google BERT algorithm has enabled Google to better understand long-term queries and display more relevant results on the SERP
+However, Google and other search engines are getting better at understanding the context of long-tail keywords and the context between different content pieces on a website.
+The recent introduction of the Google BERT algorithm has enabled Google to understand long-term queries better and display more relevant results on the SERP

 So, you can now target and optimize for long-tail keywords to support your site’s SEO performance for the real target: the short-tail keywords.
 For instance:

 • Targeting long-tail keywords as a secondary priority within the same content.
-For example, the main target keyword is “SEO strategy” while we can also target long-tail queries like “how to create SEO strategy” within one content piece.
+For example, the main target keyword is “SEO strategy,” we can also target long-tail queries like “how to create SEO strategy” within one content piece.

-• Create one content asset to target the main short-tail keyword, and then support content assets without that piece to target a long-tail keyword that is linked to the main content.
-For example, the main content can target “digital marketing” while also discussing SEO, while the support content can target “how to create SEO strategy” that is linked to and from the main content.
+• Create one content asset to target the main short-tail keyword, and then support content assets without that piece to target a long-tail keyword linked to the main content.
+For example, the main content can target “digital marketing” while discussing SEO.
+In contrast, the support content can target “how to create SEO strategy” linked to and from the main content.

 4. Don’t Focus on Vanity Metrics

 The most common SEO vanity metric is SERP ranking.
-It’s very important to remember that ranking high on Google and other search engines are not the end objective of your SEO.
-Instead, it is website traffic and other objectives that might be produced by getting more traffic: generated leads, newsletter sign-up, sales revenue, and so on.
+It’s essential to remember that ranking high on Google and other search engines is not the end objective of your SEO.
+Instead, website traffic and other objectives might be produced by getting more traffic: generated leads, newsletter sign-ups, sales revenue, etc.

 Focus on evaluating metrics of which you can take action to improve them.
-This doesn’t necessarily mean you shouldn’t monitor these vanity metrics at all, as you can use them to motivate you and your team.
-However, know that more often than not, they don’t really mean anything valuable unless it's driving actionable lead generation and revenue results.
+This doesn’t necessarily mean you shouldn’t monitor these vanity metrics, as you can use them to motivate you and your team.
+However, know that more often than not, they don’t mean anything valuable unless it's driving actionable lead generation and revenue results.

 5. Proper Competitive Analysis Is Key

 SEO is, by nature, a competition where you want to rank higher than your competitor in the SERP.
-On the other hand, knowing your competitors is an important aspect of beating them.
+On the other hand, knowing your competitors is essential to beating them.
 The first step of proper SEO competitive analysis is your keyword research.
 Unless you’ve defined your target keywords, you can’t define your competitors for those keywords.

-After you’ve properly defined your target keywords, the easiest thing to do here is to Google the target keywords and look at the top websites for these keywords.
+After properly defining your target keywords, the easiest thing to do here is to Google the target keywords and look at the top websites for these keywords.
 Alternatively, you can use various keyword research tools (including the free ones discussed above) to check this.

 If you can, check and analyze all the sites on the first page of your SERP, but at the very least, you should analyze the top 3 pages.
 Your job is to create better content than these top-ranking websites or to take a different angle and create something unique to cover the keyword.